second-state/wasmedge-rustsdk-examples/run-wasm-func-in-aot-mode/README.md

-# Define & Run Host Function
+# Run wasm functions in AOT mode

 This example demonstrates how to generate a AOT file with WasmEdge AOT compiler, and then load the file and run the wasm function in AOT mode.